HydraMeshnet/developer-portal/api/layer1_api.md

 # Layer-1 API

-DAC's API consists of two main parts.
-Layer-1 and layer-2.
-On layer-1 you do write operations that change the blockchain's state, while on layer-2 you do read operations without touching the state.
+DAC's API consists of two main parts: layer-1 and layer-2.
+On layer-1 you do write operations that change the blockchain's state, while on layer-2 you do read operations without changing the state.

-Read more about what is layer-1 in its [definition](glossary.md?id=Layer-1).
+Read more about layer-1 [here](glossary.md?id=Layer-1).

 ## DAC Transaction Example

-You can easily send in a DAC transaction as it's really the same as a Hydra transaction.
+You can send in a DAC transaction, which is the same as a plain Hydra transaction, but with additional data.

 ```bash
 curl --header "Content-Type: application/json" \